Intensity of Destructive Interference Solution

 Variables Used

-Resultant Intensity - (Measured in Candela) - Resultant Intensity is the resultant of two intensities combined together.
+Resultant Intensity of Destructive - (Measured in Candela) - Resultant Intensity of Destructive Wave is the resulting intensity of a destructive wave that occurs when two or more waves overlap, causing a decrease in amplitude.

-Intensity 2 - (Measured in Candela) - Intensity 2 is the quantity of energy the second wave conveys per unit time across a surface of unit area, and it is also equivalent to the energy density multiplied by the wave speed.
+Intensity 2 - (Measured in Candela) - Intensity 2 is a measure of the power of a wave, typically measured in units of energy per unit area, and is used to describe the strength of a wave in various physical systems.

 STEP 1: Convert Input(s) to Base Unit